E-commerce

 Avoid duplicates if the address is completed later

-Cart containing a customized item
+Cart containing a custom item

-Show details field
+Show a clarification field

 Limit length and filter characters if needed